Political Sociology • Freie Universität Berlin • WZB Berlin Social Science Center

 Previously I received my PhD in December 2018 from the Department of Political and Social Sciences of the European University Institute, with a thesis on “Parties and protests in crisis-hit Europe: continuity and change in the structure of political conflict”.
-Before that I studied political science at the Central European University (still) in Budapest, focusing on electoral politics.
+Before that I studied political science at the Central European University with a focus on electoral politics.
 You can find my more detailed cv here.

 For recent updates, feel free to browse my Twitter feed.